-When Who What

-Before Parent/Guardian Before leaving to go to school, parents/guardians are requested

-leaving home to check pupil uniform.

-Arriving at TH Teachers on duty In a firm but friendly way, teachers remind them of uniform
+When Who What Before leaving home Parent/Guardian Before leaving to go to school, parents/guardians are requested to check pupil uniform.
+Arriving at TH Teachers on duty around the site In a firm but friendly way, teachers remind them of uniform expectations.
+If a correction can be made there, pupils do so before moving on to tutor time.
+During Form Time Form Tutor Addresses any uniform non-compliance.
+If the uniform policy has been broken, a demerit will be given on E-Praise Uniform is corrected there and then.

-around the site expectations.

-If a correction can be made there, pupils do so before moving on

-to tutor time.

-During Form Form Tutor Addresses any uniform non-compliance.
-If the uniform policy has

-Time been broken, a demerit will be given on E-Praise

-Uniform is corrected there and then.

 Alternative uniform provided as appropriate.

-Uniform Card given for any changes that cannot be

-made there and then.
+Uniform Card given for any changes that cannot be made there and then.